sumantapakira/aem-firebase/README.md

 # Follow this steps on how to configure

-You also need to add service user "firebaseauth" and add sling service user mapping as follows : sumanta.android.aem.firebase.sumanta-android-aem-firebase.core=firebaseauth
+1. You also need to add service user "firebaseauth" and add sling service user mapping as follows : sumanta.android.aem.firebase.sumanta-android-aem-firebase.core=firebaseauth

-Add this into your sling.properties file : sling.bootdelegation.bouncycastle=org.bouncycastle.*
+2. Add this into your sling.properties file : sling.bootdelegation.bouncycastle=org.bouncycastle.*

+3. Whitelist the bundle in Felix console